kHzMarco/RetroComputersWithAI/README.md

 For example, if the user does not know which are the commands to perform a partitioning to a hard disk, the AI can assist the user, provide the correct commands, plus giving explanation about all the involved steps.

 The idea is to provide retro-computers (e.g. MS-DOS, windows 98 PCs) access to a modern AI tools and some basic text web browsing experience

+This also allows the retro computer to navigate on the internet in basic text mode, and to visit bulletin board system (BBS).

 ## Screenshots from my win98 laptop